luojilab/algorithm/README.md

 After a pig has instantly finished drinking buckets, there has to be a cool down time of m minutes.
 During this time, only observation is allowed and no feedings at all.
 Any given bucket can be sampled an infinite number of times (by an unlimited number of pigs).
 ```
-55. 【Smallest Range】 You have k lists of sorted integers in ascending order.
+55. 【**Smallest Range**】 You have k lists of sorted integers in ascending order.
 Find the smallest range that includes at least one number from each of the k lists.

 We define the range [a,b] is smaller than range [c,d] if b-a < d-c or a < c if b-a == d-c.